Jan 1, 2026

-US consumers are now paying an average tariff rate of 17.9%, which is the highest it's been since 1934.
-That's a jump of 15.5 percentage points, driven mostly by new reciprocal tariffs and expanded trade restrictions rolled out over the past several months.
+Consumers are now facing an overall average tariff rate of 16.9%, which is the highest it's been since 1932.
+And that's driven mostly by new reciprocal tariffs and expanded trade restrictions rolled out over the past several months.

-If you're a customs broker, this year feels different.
+If you're a customs broker, these last few years have felt different.
 Tariff rates are changing faster than most compliance teams can track them.
 You've got tariffs stacking on top of each other for the same goods.
 Some countries are paying 15% while others are hit with 50%.
 And most of these changes come through with barely a week's notice.
 This guide walks through which countries got hit hardest, what's driving the policy chaos, and how brokers can actually stay on top of it.

-Overview of the 2025 US Import Tariff Landscape
+Overview of the Current US Import Tariff Landscape

 Three big legal frameworks are shaping tariffs right now.
 First, you've got the International Emergency Economic Powers Act, or IEEPA.
 Then there's Section 232, the national security tariff tool.
 And finally, the old Section 301 duties on China that never went away.